SmingHub/Sming/Sming/Components/Storage/README.rst

 .. envvar:: HWCONFIG_OPTS

    Set this to adjust the hardware profile using option fragments.
+   Values are comma-separated.
 See :ref:`hwconfig_options`.

 .. envvar:: ENABLE_STORAGE_SIZE64